 Go on a Guided Tour

 Guided tours are held at the Museum of Modern Art to shed more light on the histories of the artwork on display.
-The tours are led by professional art historians and can be customised to focus on certain exhibits, mediums, or collections.
+Professional art historians lead the tours, which can be customized to focus on specific exhibits, mediums, or collections.

-The tours are available daily and come in multiple different languages to make them accessible to all visitors.
+The tours are available daily and come in multiple languages, making them accessible to all visitors.
 They are a great way to explore the museum and learn more about the artists’ work.

 Take an Audio Tour

 Audio tours are included with the admission prices to the Museum of Modern Art.
-In order to get a headset, you’ll have to leave an ID at the desk, but they are definitely worth checking out.
+You’ll have to leave an ID at the desk to get a headset, but they are definitely worth checking out.

 The audio tours give guests more insight and information about the different works of art on display.
 There are even child-friendly interactive audio tours that help keep them engaged and entertained throughout the visit.

-The Museum of Modern Art in New York is one of the World’s Best Museums.
+The Museum of Modern Art in New York is among the World’s Best Museums.

 From famous paintings to breathtaking sculptures, there is something for everyone at the Museum of Modern Art in New York.
 Within the galleries, visitors can become inspired, learn about different art forms, and be taken back in time.